Quacktillius/Text-based-Adventure/README.md

 ## Controls:
 ### Menu:
-1- Make a new Game (No need to press Enter, but PRESS Enter after finished typing name of save)
+1- Make a new Game (No need to press Enter)
 2- Leaderboard (No need to press Enter)
 3- Exit (No need to press Enter)